potatodudedude/tp/docs/UserGuide.md

 This deletes the tutee you specify.

 Format: `delete INDEX`

-* Deletes the tutee at the specified `INDEX`.
+* Deletes the tutee at the specified `INDEX` of the currently displayed list.
-* The index refers to the index number shown in the currently displayed tutee list.
-* The index **must be a positive integer** 1, 2, 3, ...

 Example:
 * `find n/John` followed by `delete 1` deletes the 1st tutee in the results of the `find` command.